insjunaid/Smart-Nutri-AI-Assistance/README.md

 ## Overview

 **AI Nutrition Assistant** is a web application built with **React**, **TypeScript**, and **Tailwind CSS**, designed to help users track and analyze their nutrition intake.
-The application leverages modern web technologies to provide a responsive and user-friendly interface, with features such as dynamic routing, animations, and file uploads for nutritional data.
+The application leverages modern web technologies to provide a responsive and user-friendly interface ,with features such as dynamic routing, animations, and file uploads for nutritional data and use of gemeni ai as the llm

 ---